 Petty Officer First Class (PO1/E-6)

-The petty officer first class is also subject to high year of tenure and will be involuntarily separated from active duty unless they are promoted within 20 years of service.
-They continue to develop proficiency in their chosen technical specialty and have opportunities to attend a “C” school for an associate’s or bachelor’s degree.
+The petty officer first class has similar responsibilities of that of the petty officer second class.
+They continue to develop proficiency in their chosen technical specialty, occupational skills as well as quality leadership abilities.
+They have opportunities to attend a “C” school for an associate’s or bachelor’s degree.